-In this work, we use a motile cell-based vertex model \cite{honda2022vertex} to explore how the presomitic mesoderm (PSM) responds to mechanical forces.
-First, we establish that the model captures key experimental observations, including the characteristic bulging and rounding dynamics of PSM explants in vitro.
-Using this validated framework, we then extract the viscoelastic timescales that govern tissue mechanics along the anterior–posterior axis.
-These timescales allow us to make analytical predictions for how the PSM deforms under externally imposed, spatially patterned pulsatile forces.
-Remarkably, the simulations recapitulate these predictions, providing a direct link between cell motility, viscoelasticity, and large-scale tissue morphology.
+Despite substantial experimental progress, a predictive framework that connects active cellular motility, tissue viscoelasticity, and the spatiotemporal structure of mechanical cues remains lacking.
+In embryonic tissues, where pronounced gradients exist in both mechanical properties and cellular activity, it remains unclear how these features jointly determine whether a dynamic mechanical input is filtered, propagated, or permanently encoded as a tissue-scale deformation.
+Here, we bridge this gap using a motile cell–based vertex model \cite{honda2022vertex} to investigate the mechanical response of the presomitic mesoderm.
+We first establish that the model reproduces key experimental signatures, including the characteristic bulging and rounding dynamics of PSM explants in vitro.
+Leveraging this validated framework, we extract the viscoelastic timescales that govern tissue mechanics along the anterior–posterior axis and develop analytical predictions for deformation under spatially patterned, pulsatile forcing.
+We also perform simulations to recapitulate these predictions, directly linking cell-scale motility, emergent viscoelasticity, and large-scale morphogenetic shape change.